-This page contains answers to questions submitted by interested ReConnect Program applicants during webinars, regional workshops, and via the Contact Us form on the ReConnect website.
+This page contains answers to common questions submitted by interested ReConnect Program applicants during webinars, regional workshops, and via the Contact Us form on the ReConnect website.
 The questions and answers are organized by topic of interest and are updated on a regular basis.
 To view answers, click the plus sign (+) next to your question of interest.
+A full list of ReConnect Program FAQs are available for download on the Forms and Resources Page.

 ReConnect Program Overview